chroma-x/php-basic-http-client/README.md

 In general you should expect that any setter method could thrown an `\InvalidArgumentException`.
 The following exceptions could get thrown while using PHP Basic HTTP Client.

-- `CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
+- `Markenwerk\CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
-- `CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
+- `Markenwerk\CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
-- `BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
+- `Markenwerk\BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
-- `BasicHttpClient\Exception\HttpRequestException` on performing a request
+- `Markenwerk\BasicHttpClient\Exception\HttpRequestException` on performing a request
-- `CommonException\NetworkException\ConnectionTimeoutException` on performing a request
+- `Markenwerk\CommonException\NetworkException\ConnectionTimeoutException` on performing a request
-- `CommonException\NetworkException\CurlException` on performing a request
+- `Markenwerk\CommonException\NetworkException\CurlException` on performing a request

 ---